-The ATO have recently announced a new policy, which will remove the compliance status for self-managed funds that are more than 2 weeks late in lodging their annual returns.
+In recent years the ATO has introduced a policy, which removes the compliance status for self-managed funds that are more than 2 weeks late in lodging their annual returns.

 While it is a legislative requirement for a super fund to meet all its reporting obligations on time, it isn’t one that has ever had any major consequences.
 Usually just some late fees and some extra check ins from the tax office.

-However, due to ATO research on finding that late lodgement is linked with more serious compliance issues with a self-managed fund, the tax office are upping the stakes and removing the compliance status for the fund.
+According to ATO research, late lodgement is strongly linked to more serious compliance issues in self-managed funds.
+So in response, the tax office is raising the stakes by removing compliance status from funds that fail to meet lodgement deadlines.

 This creates added complications for SMSF members who are just genuinely a bit slack in meeting their reporting deadlines, as: